 There are several types of VWD.

 The main types are:

 - type 1 – the mildest and most common type.
 People with type 1 VWD have a reduced level of von Willebrand factor in their blood.
-Bleeding is mostly only a problem if they have surgery, injure themselves, or have a tooth removed.
+Bleeding is mostly only a problem if you have surgery, injure yourself, or have a tooth removed.

-- type 2 – in people with this type of VWD, von Willebrand factor doesn't work properly.
+- type 2 – in people with this type of VWD, von Willebrand factor does not work properly.
 Bleeding tends to be more frequent and heavier than in type 1.

 - type 3 – the most severe and rarest type.
 People with type 3 VWD have very low levels of von Willebrand factor, or none at all.
-Bleeding from the mouth, nose and gut is common, and joint and muscle bleeds can occur after an injury.
+Bleeding from the mouth, nose and gut is common, and you can have joint and muscle bleeds after an injury.

-There's also a rare type that isn't inherited called acquired von Willebrand disease.
-This can start at any age and is usually associated with other conditions affecting the blood, immune system or heart.
+There's also a rare type that is not inherited called "acquired von Willebrand disease".
+This can start at any age and is usually associated with other conditions that affect the blood, immune system or heart.